antony-gilo/alx-low_level_programming/0x00-hello_world/README.md

 7. 6-size.c </br>
 _C program that prints the size of various types on the computer it is compiled and run on_
 ---
+8. 100-intel </br>
+_script that generates the assembly code (Intel syntax) of a C code and save it in an output file_
+9.